 We are very grateful to all our runners and to our sponsors, especially our major sponsor Better Living.
 Please see our photo gallery and the news item to the right for more details.
 The thank you ad published in the Daily Progress saluting sponsors and others for their support may be viewed by clicking HERE.
 (You must download it and open with Adobe Reader to see all the graphics.)

 We meet on the first, second, and third Mondays of each month at 6:30 p.m.
 The fourth Monday, and the occasional fifth Monday, have been designated as "Service Work Night" at a different local agency each month.
 Guests are cordially invited to share a meal with us and learn about opportunities to join us for volunteer service that contributes to the betterment of our community.
 Please see our Meeting Schedule for the latest information about when and where we gather "to serve the children of the world."

-To encourage those who can't join us every Monday evening to serve, we have recently started a "Satellite Committee."
-This group of about 20 Kiwanians holds a luncheon meeting at 12:30 pm on the first and third Thursday of each month at The Hilton Garden Inn off Route 250 on Pantops Mountain.
-This groups works with us on some projects, joins us for special activities and projects and conducts service projects of their own.
-All the planning of our highly successful Independence Day 5K was done by our satellite committee, with the rest of the club pitching in on race day.
+To encourage those who can't join us every Monday evening to serve, we now offer an alternate time to meet.
+This group of about 20 Kiwanians holds a luncheon networking meeting at 12:30 pm on the first and third Thursday of each month at The Hilton Garden Inn off Route 250 on Pantops Mountain.
+Kiwanians from the luncheon group help out on service work nights, join in for special activities and on special volunteer projects, and develop and conduct service projects of their own.
+All the planning of our highly successful Independence Day 5K is done by Kiwanians from the luncheon group, with the rest of the club pitching in on race day.

 Our fourth-Monday service work nights typically take place at a local non-profit.
 See News items to the right of this page and Photo Gallery to see what we do at these agencies.
 Our Kiwanis Partners page shows the agencies with which we have worked over the past year or so.
 See also our Projects page for more info.